Scaling and Population Loss in Mexican Urban Centres: Methods

 where $\Delta t = t_j - t_i$ can be one of $\{10, 20, 30\}$, corresponds to one tuple in the set $(t_i, t_j) \in$ \{(1990, 2000), (2000, 2010), (2010, 2020), (1990, 2010), (1990, 2020), (2000, 2020)\}, and where $\Lij$ is a scaling factor that stretches or compresses $\rho$ along the horizontal axis by scaling the radial distances $\rad$.
 Equation \eqref{eq:scaling_L} is the only valid scaling transformation for $\rho$, since it preserves the normalisation of the probability density.
-An equivalent expression for $\sigma(\rad, t)$ results from equation \eqref{eq:rho_m},
+This is, for an already normalized $\rho(s, t_i)$, $\rho(s, t_j)$ given by equation \eqref{eq:scaling_L} remains normalised for any $\Lij$.